mikekwright/mikekwright.github.io/source/_posts/2013-10-10-freebsd-9-dot-2-and-vmware-workstation-9-dot-4.markdown

 ---
 layout: post
-title: "FreeBSD 9.2 on VMware Workstation 9.4"
+title: "FreeBSD 9.2 on VMware Workstation 9.0.2"
 date: 2013-10-10 21:46
 comments: true
+keywords: FreeBSD
 categories:
-- VMware
+- vmware
-- Virtualization
+- virtualization
-- FreeBSD
+- freebsd
 ---

 Tonight I decided I really wanted to switch to freebsd from Ubuntu.
 The move was not because